jonmartz/FinalProjectML/README.md

 Installation:

-  pip install pycobra
+1. pip install pycobra

-  pip install Boruta
+2. pip install Boruta

 Dependencies:

-  Python 3.4+
+1. Python 3.4+
-  numpy, scipy, scikit-learn, matplotlib, pandas, seaborn.
+2. numpy, scipy, scikit-learn, matplotlib, pandas, seaborn.

 Execution:

-Regression.py

-Hyper-Parameters:
+1. First run Regression.py, which will train and test the algorithms contained in the "models" list (line 49) on 100 regression datasets.
+The script will output a file "results.csv" inside the "results" folder.

+2. Run StatisticalTests.py to obtain results of a Friedman and post-hoc tests on the results collected by the Regression.py.

+3. Run MetaLearning.py to train and test a meta-learning model (XGBoost) on the meta-features and results collected by Regression.py, including statistical tests and extraction of feature importance.

+Hyper-Parameters tuned:

+AdaBoost:
-  n_estimators - sets the number of estimators in the chosen ensemble method.
+n_estimators - sets the number of estimators in the chosen ensemble method. ccp_alpha - regularization parameter for the base estimators.

-  estimator - A supervised learning estimator, with a 'fit' method that returns the feature_importances_ attribute.
-Important features must correspond to high absolute values in the feature_importances_.
+Cobra:

-  epsilon - for determining the "distance" between the initial estimators and the new estimator (used for COBRA).
+epsilon - for determining the "distance" between the initial estimators and the new estimator. machine_list - list of estimator types to be considered by the algorithm.

+Ewa:
-  beta - the "temperature" parameter, which is used to build the estimator fn based on data. (for further explanation, look at EWA reference above).
+beta - the "temperature" parameter, which is used to build the estimator fn based on data. (for further explanation, look at EWA reference above). machine_list - list of estimator types to be considered by the algorithm.

-  machine_list - determines which list of initial estimators will be used for building the new estimator (used for COBRA & EWA).

-Reference:
+Boruta:
+n_estimators - sets the number of estimators in the chosen ensemble method. ccp_alpha - regularization parameter for the base estimators.

+References:

 Biau, Fischer, Guedj and Malley (2016), COBRA: A combined regression strategy.
 Journal of Multivariate Analysis.